St Michael’s Church, Church Lane, Aughton, Ormskirk L39 6SB Tel 01695 424457 (Parish Office, Mon to Fri, 9am - 12 noon)

 A children’s prayer

-A prayer for personal use during this week
+A personal prayer, for use during this week

 All the material on this page is provided by and copyright